jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 The tool used to communicate with a Kubernetes cluster is called "kubectl".
 It is also installed with minikube and can be used using `minikube kubectl -- <command>`.
 You can also just [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Other tools might assume that the kubectl command exists, so you should install kubectl aswell.

 Once minikube is installed, you can start and stop it using `minikube start` and `minikube stop`.
-If you use Docker Desktop, you may notice that it has created a container and a volume called "minikube".
+If you use Docker Desktop, you may notice that it has created a container and a volume called "minikube". **Note**: The first time you start minikube you should use `minikube start --cni=flannel` or you might have problems with [exercise 5](#exercise-5---adding-more-nodes).

 ### Exercise 2 - Deploy "Hello World" application